akka/akka/akka-docs-dev/rst/scala/stream.rst

 Stream ordering
 ===============
+In Akka Streams almost all computation stages *preserve input order* of elements, this means that if inputs ``{IA1,IA2,...,IAn}``
+"cause" outputs ``{OA1,OA2,...,OAk}`` and inputs ``{IB1,IB2,...,IBm}`` "cause" outputs ``{OB1,OB2,...,OBl}`` and all of ``IAi`` happened before all ``IBi`` then ``OAi`` happens before ``OBi``.

-In Akka Streams almost all computation stages *preserve input order* of elements, this means that each output element ``O`` is the result of some sequence of incoming ``I1,I2,I3`` elements.
-This property is even adhered by async operations such as ``mapAsync``, however an unordered version exists called ``mapAsyncUnordered`` which does not preserve this ordering.
+This property is even uphold by async operations such as ``mapAsync``, however an unordered version exists called ``mapAsyncUnordered`` which does not preserve this ordering.

-However, in the case of Junctions which handle multiple input streams (e.g. :class:`Merge`) the output order is **not defined**, as different junctions may choose to implement consuming their upstreams in a multitude of ways, each being valid under certain circumstances.
+However, in the case of Junctions which handle multiple input streams (e.g. :class:`Merge`) the output order is, in general, *not defined* for elements arriving on different input ports, that is a merge-like operation may emit ``Ai`` before emitting ``Bi``, and it is up to its internal logic to decide the order of emitted elements.
+Specialized elements such as ``Zip`` however *do guarantee* their outputs order, as each output element depends on all upstream elements having been signalled already–thus the ordering in the case of zipping is defined by this property.

 If you find yourself in need of fine grained control over order of emitted elements in fan-in scenarios consider using :class:`MergePreferred` or :class:`FlexiMerge` - which gives you full control over how the merge is performed.
-One notable exception from that rule is :class:`Zip` as is only ever emits an element once all of its upstreams have one available, thus no reordering can occur.

 Streaming IO
 ============